cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

   filters those too.
 Any other FlutterError fails the test, that is intentional.
 - Monero and wownero load native libraries on first open, give their steps generous timeouts rather than retries.
+- A driver that cannot attach is watched rather than waited out.
+Once flutter drive says it is struggling, the attempt gets `VOID_GRACE` seconds (120 by default) to come back and is then ended so the retry can start, instead of sitting there for the rest of `TEST_TIMEOUT`.
+Run 31364715120 lost 20 minutes to two attempts that did exactly that.
 - A suite that fails once in CI retries once with wiped app data.
 A red gate means the same suite failed twice in a row.
 - `wallet_switching_test` fails intermittently, roughly one run in three locally.
 The first